====== Regression Models ======

 * Error distributions (around 0) should be treated as carefully as the models themselves;

-* In most cases, error distribution is hard to notice even if the errors are illustrated;
+* In most cases, error distribution is complex to notice even if the errors are illustrated;

 * It is essential to look into the distribution to ensure that there are no regularities.